|Application Type and Deadline|

 Longwood offers Early Decision Admission to freshman applicants interested in Nursing entering the fall semester.

-Students not selected for Early Decision Nursing opportunity will have the opportunity to be considered for Early Action Nursing opportunity and/or regular admissions to the university with another academic major selection.
+Students not selected for Nursing during Early Decision will have the opportunity to be considered for Early Action Nursing.

 Longwood offers Early Action Admission to freshman applicants entering the fall semester.